Learning to Erase Private Knowledge from Multi-Documents for Retrieval-Augmented Large Language Models: Experiments

 \subsubsection{Utility on Downstream Task}

-To evaluate the utility of anonymized documents, we assess their performance on downstream tasks using four QA datasets: PopQA, TriviaQA, NQ, and HotpotQA.
+To evaluate the utility of documents once anonymized, we assess their performance on downstream tasks using four QA datasets.
 Specifically, we measure the accuracy (acc) when the question and answer do not involve private information, that is, when the entities in the question and answer are not connected in the private knowledge graph $G_{\text{pri}}$.